Good Food

 - When plating your food, portion out smaller amounts and go back for seconds.
 Uneaten food on your plate goes in the green bin, but uneaten food still in the pot or casserole dish can be saved for another day

-- When meal planning, try to plan back-to-back meals that incorporate ingredients or leftovers from the previous meal; leftover pasta with sauce that’s a main dish one day can become a side dish the next
+- When meal planning, try to plan back-to-back meals that incorporate ingredients or leftovers from the previous meal

 - Pack leftovers for lunch